 Pliers not spring-loaded

 Each of the tools locks in place when fully extended to prevent annoying slipping or folding while you work.
-And you don't even have to open the entire multi-tool to use them; the individual tools on this ingenious device are accessible while the multi-tool is in its folded position.
+And you don't even have to open the entire multi-tool to use most of the features; many of the individual tools on this ingenious device are accessible while the multi-tool is in its folded position.
 Nor does it take both hands to select and open the desired tool.
 You can easily open the entire Wave+ and then unfold any of its 18 tools with just one hand, including the saw, two blades, can opener, or diamond-coated file.
+We found that each tool has just enough resistance when opening or closing; not overly stiff, but also not so loose that the tool slipped out of our grasp.

 Choose from regular stainless steel or stainless coated with black oxide, which gives a slightly better grip.
-Either way, the Wave+ weighs only 7 ounces and measures 4 inches when closed.
+Either way, the Wave+ weighs only 8.5 ounces and measures 4 inches when closed.
 An optional small lanyard ring allows you to hang the tool from a strap if desired.
+The multi-tool comes with a nylon sheath, which has a belt loop if you want to keep your Wave+ by your side.
 And as with all Leatherman products, it's covered by a 25-year limited warranty.

 Tools don't lock in position